 Federal IT infrastructure has been targeted for serious renovations for a while now.
-The Cloud First Initiative, which kicked off in 2011, represented one of the first earnest attempts to virtualize federal IT services and encourage data center consolidation.
-However, execution has been slow out of the gates.
+The cloud first initiative, which kicked off in 2011, represented one of the first earnest attempts to virtualize federal IT services and encourage data center consolidation.
+However, execution has slow out of the gates.
 Many agencies continue to adamantly distrust the cloud, and are holding fast to legacy technologies, despite continual prodding from the highest-ranking federal IT leaders.

 U.S. CIO tries to incite change